Poirot's Early Cases: "The Lost Mine"

-However, Wu Ling had no servant.
-The taxi driver who took both men to a known opium den said Lester alone emerged half an hour later.
-Lester was looking ill.
-Lester is arrested, but the papers about the mine are not found.
-Pearson and Poirot go to Limehouse and investigate the opium den.
-They overhear a conversation between some of the Chinese about the death of Wu Ling and that Lester certainly had the papers.
-Poirot and Pearson leave the den quietly.

-Poirot quickly finds the papers – Pearson has them.
-He had indeed met Wu Ling in Southampton (there was only his own word that he failed to meet the visitor) and taken him directly to Limehouse, where Wu Ling was killed.
-One of the opium dealers had already been put into the Hotel Russell Square to impersonate Wu Ling.
+Poirot finds the papers – Pearson has them.
+He had met Wu Ling in Southampton and taken him directly to Limehouse, where Wu Ling was killed.
 Hearing of Lester's invitation to visit the hotel from Wu Ling himself, Pearson set the young man up to take the blame for the murder.
-Lester entered the opium den and was drugged.
-Having only a hazy recollection and losing his nerve, he denied entering the den.
-Pearson's insistence in taking Poirot to Limehouse was an elaborate charade to divert the detective's suspicions but it had the opposite effect.
 Pearson is arrested and Poirot becomes a shareholder in a Burmese mine.

 "The Plymouth Express"

 A young naval officer on the Plymouth express finds the dead body of a woman underneath a seat in his carriage.
 The woman is identified as the Honourable Mrs Rupert Carrington, née Flossie Halliday, the daughter of Gordon Halliday, an Australian mining magnate who asks Poirot to take on the case.
-Prior to her marriage she was caught up with an adventurer called Count de la Rochefour but her father took her to England.
-She later married Rupert Carrington who proved an unsuitable husband, being a gambler deep in debt.
-They were about to announce a legal separation.
-Her will leaves everything to her estranged husband who was away from town at the time of the tragedy.